DoSomething/jarvis/README.md

 ## Strict Mode
 All files should `"use script"`.
 It can be easy to forget this, so use `npm run strict` to automatically add it to all files which don't already have it.

+## Database
+Use `npm run seed` to setup test nodes, flow & keyword.
+Make sure your .env is pointing to the correct database.

 # Heroku Setup
 All instances of this service live in a dedicated Heroku pipeline.
 The pipeline is configured to host review apps, staging application & production application.